rmsrosa/random_notes/docs/src/generative/ddpm.md

 ### Background

-The main idea in [Sohl-Dickstein, Weiss, Maheswaranathan, and Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) and improved in [Ho, Jain, and Abbeel (2020)](https://proceedings.neurips.cc/paper/2020/hash/4c5bcfec8584af0d967f1ab10179ca4b-Abstract.html) is to embed the random variable we want to model into a Markov chain and model the whole reverse process of the Markov chain.
+The main idea in [Sohl-Dickstein, Weiss, Maheswaranathan, and Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) is to embed the random variable we want to model into a Markov chain and model the whole reverse process of the Markov chain.
 This is a much more complex task which greatly increases the dimension of the problem, but which yields more stability to both training and generative processes.

 The desired random variable, for which we only have access to a sample, is considered as an initial condition to a Markov chain which gradually adds noise to the process so that it converges to a simple and tractable distribution, such as a normal or a binomial distribution.
 The training process fits a model to the reverse process of the Markov chain (starting back from a relatively large time step, where it will be close to the tractable distribution).
 Then, the model is used to reverse the process and generate (aproximate) samples of our target distribution from samples of the idealized tractable distribution.
 The tractable asymptotic distribution of the forward process becomes the initial distribution of the model reverse process, and the (initial) desired target distribution is approximated by the final distribution of the reverse model process.

+The original work of [Sohl-Dickstein, Weiss, Maheswaranathan, and Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) had great results but the model was a bit complex and training was costly.
+[Ho, Jain, and Abbeel (2020)](https://proceedings.neurips.cc/paper/2020/hash/4c5bcfec8584af0d967f1ab10179ca4b-Abstract.html) improved the model by fixing the variance of the model reverse process and simplifying the loss function in a stochastic gradient way, turning the method into an efficient one with great performance.

+Further on, [Nichol and Dhariwal (2021)](https://openreview.net/forum?id=-NEXDKk8gZ) showed improvements to the method by changing the linear variance schedule for the forward process proposed in the previous two works into a nonlinear one, which adds noise more gradually in the beginning and at the end.
+Another improvement was to learn the variance of the model reverse process in a very specific form, which allowed more flexibility in a way that did not hinder the training impractical.

-Besides the original articles [Sohl-Dickstein, Weiss, Maheswaranathan, and Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) and [Ho, Jain, and Abbeel (2020)](https://proceedings.neurips.cc/paper/2020/hash/4c5bcfec8584af0d967f1ab10179ca4b-Abstract.html), another source, which in the beginning helped me understand the main ideas of the foundational articles, was the blog post [What are diffusion models?
+Besides the original articles, another source, which in the beginning helped me understand the main ideas of the foundational articles, was the blog post [What are diffusion models?
 Lil’Log by Lilian Weng (2021)](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/).

 In a subsequent work, [Song, Meng, Ermon (2021)](https://openreview.net/forum?id=St1giarCHLP) improved the idea and introduced **denoising diffusion implicit models**, which is based on non-Markovian processes but amounts to the same training strategy and model.
 The advantage, then, is that sampling is greatly expedited with a non-Markovian reverse process that can sample directly from the tractable distribution.
 We do not detail this method here, though.